 - Add the stock and reduce by half.

-- While the stock reduces, mix the mustard with a couple teaspoons of stock.
+While the stock reduces, mix the mustard with a couple teaspoons of additional stock or water.

 - Add the mustard mixture and stir to combine.